sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - Aim for speed optimization as long as it doesn't affect the desired quality, usually the printing time will only vary by a few minutes.
 - The speed of the outer wall is higher than the speed of the inner wall because of the deferent Line width.
 ![image](https://github.com/user-attachments/assets/76acb2cf-f57e-4a38-b1c7-788689ed6470)![image](https://github.com/user-attachments/assets/52b5714b-5607-45f5-adc7-73b9782b6bcc)

-Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer.
-I look forward to your feedback and remain available and open to new proposals.

-Happy Smart 3D Printing :-)

 # Latest Release
 [SB53 G-Code Flow/Temperature Controller V1.1 Beta (updated September 15 2024)](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/releases/tag/V1.1Beta)